chapman-phys220-2018s/cw-13-phys220/README.md

 **Cool tool to learn at this point because a lot of the code we are running can take quite awhile to work now.
 I am having some issues with it working for my final, but this is a neat tool. -Daniel**

+**I liked learning how to use the nb.jit in order to speed up code.
+Wish we would have seen it earlier! -MH**

 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions: